subu0212p/Citadel--Wids-/Citadel- Wids/README.md

 # Citadel × WiDS – Agent-Based Market Simulation Project

-This repository documents a three-week learning and implementation project focused on financial markets, randomness, and market microstructure.
+This repository documents a three-week learning and implementation project focused on financial markets, market microstructure, agent-based modeling, and reinforcement learning.
-The project progresses from foundational concepts to a complete agent-based exchange simulation with analytics.
+The project progresses from foundational quantitative concepts to a complete multi-agent market simulator with behavioral analysis and benchmarking.

 ---